-This represents a threefold gain in the last three years or a more than 300 percent increase.
+This represents a threefold increase in the last three years or more than 300 percent.
 In 2021, the entire market value of all cryptocurrencies will be $647.2 billion, with bitcoin having the highest market capitalization, followed by Ethereum with $122.6 billion, Tether with $24.2 billion, and Lite coin with $9.2 billion.

 (Source: Finance Magnates)